After a lifetime scouring the internet, you think you’ve found ‘the one’.

-- In what format and how are the images presented?
+- In what format and how are the images delivered?

-- What are the print, album and pre-wedding options?
+- What are the print and album options?

 - What if they’re ill on the day and unable to make it?

-The most important question of all is one to ask yourself.
+Although there are many questions to ask your wedding photographer, the most important one of all is one to ask yourself.
 Do I feel a positive connection with this photographer and do I trust them to capture the biggest day of my life?

 Still searching for your ideal wedding photographer?

-Let’s cut to the chase- budgets play a big role in planning a wedding and you need to be 100% confident you are making a sound investment and spending wisely.
+Let’s cut to the chase.
+Budgets play a big role in planning a wedding and you need to be 100% confident you are making a sound investment and spending wisely.
 One thing I’d advise you not to scrimp on is your photography.
-It’s one of the only things from your big day that will last forever, and you don’t want to be disappointed and live with wedding day regrets
+It’s one of the only things from your big day that will last forever.
+You do not want to be disappointed and live with wedding day regrets